Showing posts with label sandwiches. Show all posts

 A pot pie is the most soothing of winter meals, and my Turkey Pot Pie made with Christmas leftovers will have you returning for seconds and thirds!

-For my simple recipe, I used a grocery store frozen pie crust that covers the leftovers.
-And all you do is load up a deep baking dish like you would a lasagna - layering mashed potatoes or yams, veggies, stuffing, turkey and gravy.
+For my simple recipe, I used a grocery store frozen pie crust that cover the leftovers.
+And all you do is load up a deep baking dish like you would a lasagna - layering mashed potatoes or yams, veggies, stuffing, turkey, and gravy.

 My video below lays it on thick, that is, with plenty of delish leftovers.

 Hold on a sec, don't throw out that baked ham bone or turkey carcass yet!
-It's leftovers time at the Cheaps$kate Chateau so read on for flavorful recipes I like to make which uses up every tasty morsel of your holiday meal.
+It's leftovers time at the Cheaps$kate Chateau, so read on for flavorful recipes I like to make that use up every tasty morsel of your holiday meal.

-What I especially like about a pot of Black-eyed Peas is they cook in half the time of regular pinto, red or white beans.
+What I especially like about a pot of Black-eyed Peas is that they cook in half the time of regular pinto, red, or white beans.
 So you can serve them in just a couple of hours.

 Do check out my recipe video below to see how quick and easy you can make your own and ring in the New Year with a fragrant bowl of legumes, and don't forget to make some rice too, for a Hoppin' John version.